-Five agencies are working together to develop an MMIS that standardizes, expedites and simplified processes for providers serving Medicaid clients:
+Five agencies are working together to develop an MMIS system that standardizes, expedites and simplifies processes for providers serving Medicaid beneficiaries:

 • Division of Alcoholism and Substance Abuse (DASA)

 • Division of Family & Community Services, Bureau of Early Intervention (EI)

 5. UIC Department of Specialized Care for Children (DSCC)

 HFS currently manages and operates the MMIS System to support claims processing for the Illinois Medicaid Enterprise.
 The MMIS environment includes the database subsystems (e.g., Provider, Recipient, Reference and Prior Approval); the Hospital, Pharmacy and NIPS claims processing subsystems; the Management and Reporting System (MARS); the Enterprise Data Warehouse; the Pharmacy point of sale system and the web-based applications provided in the Medical Electronic Data Interchange (MEDI) system.

 The current MMIS System was fully implemented in 1982 and was primarily built to support a fee-for-service Medicaid program.
 Throughout the years, HFS has made many enhancements and modifications to the system; however, it is an older legacy system that is becoming increasingly more difficult to maintain and modify.
 Additionally, the federal Centers for Medicare and Medicaid Services (CMS) has since developed the Medicaid Information Technology Architecture (MITA), a national framework to support improved systems development and health care management.

 Rather than developing a new system, Illinois is obtaining a fully-operational, federally-certified MMIS partnership.
 This cloud-based approach is expected to decrease up-front development costs and reduce the time required for implementation by two years.